Vavinan/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the home folder for your BudgetBuddy app.
 4. Open a command terminal, `cd` into the folder you added the jar file to, and use the `java -jar tp.jar` command to run the application.
+5. When the application is first run, BudgetBuddy will prompt the user to create a new account, prompting the user to add an account name and initial balance.
+Type the details in the terminal and press Enter to confirm.
-5. When prompted, type the command into the terminal and press Enter to execute it. e.g. typing `help` and pressing Enter will prompt the help feature.
+6. Subsequently, users may type the command into the terminal and press Enter to execute it. e.g. typing `help` and pressing Enter will prompt the help feature.

 ## Features